Tu carrito está vacío.

 Beech

 Versatile and economical wood.
-Even with low dimensional stability, its low porosity makes it suitable for kitchen utensils.
+Although it has low dimensional stability, its low porosity makes it suitable for cookware.

 Boxwood